Winnie Ruth Judd: In popular culture

 In 1934 radio producer-director William Robson created a dramatic rendering of the crime for an episode of Calling all Cars entitled the Ruth Judd Case, which was introduced by then LAPD chief James E. Davis.
 The 32 minute program aired on the Don Lee network on September 9 and was sponsored by the Rio Grande oil company.
 Tobe Hooper and Kim Henkel – director and writer of The Texas Chain Saw Massacre, respectively – wrote a fictionalized account of the Judd story in 1975 in a screenplay titled Bleeding Hearts.
 The project, however, never came to fruition.
 In 2007, a feature-length film about the case, entitled Murderess: The Winnie Ruth Judd Story, was released.
 It was written and directed by Los Angeles filmmaker Scott Coblio, and featured an all-marionette cast.

 Since its debut, the film has played annually at Phoenix's Trunk Space theater on October 16, the date of the original crime.
 While there are a number of fictitious films and books in existence which model themselves loosely upon the Judd's story, to date, Murderess remains the only feature-length film to tell it in a non-fiction framework.
 The Trunk Murders were featured in a 2009 episode of the true crime television series Deadly Women entitled "Hearts of Darkness" (Season 3, Episode 6).
 The 2009 novel Bury Me Deep by Megan Abbott is based on the Judd case.

+The October 31, 1939 issue of the Los Angeles Examiner, which prominently features a headline regarding Judd's surrender to LAPD, can be found in the queue areas of all versions of The Twilight Zone: Tower of Terror, at Disney's Hollywood Studios, Walt Disney Studios Park, and the now-defunct version at Disney California Adventure.

 The 2015 art installation "Tiger Lady", by Darren Clark and Gary Patch, is a shadow cast kinetic projection on permanent display at the Valley Bar in Phoenix.
 It features select milestones from the Judd saga.

-In February 2024 a stage play by Cathy Dresbach and Ben Tyler titled, The Truth About Winnie Ruth Judd was produced by The Phoenix Theatre Company.
+In February 2024, a stage play by Cathy Dresbach and Ben Tyler titled The Truth About Winnie Ruth Judd was produced by The Phoenix Theatre Company.
 This play looks at the case from the public's point of view and the exploitation of the case by the media.
 Radio station KOY turns the trial into a radio drama, spearheaded by then radio announcer, Jack Williams.
-The radio program became an early manifestation of what would later become, "True Crime Podcasts."

-The 2024 book by Laurie Notaro entitled "The Murderess" tells the story of Judd's crimes.
+The radio program became an early manifestation of what would later become True Crime Podcasts.
+The 2024 book by Laurie Notaro entitled The Murderess tells the story of Judd's crimes.
 It is considered a work of fiction, but it is based on these events.